The Big Old Ugly Green Frog

 “He is a prince.
 He told us so,” Max said.

-So they went to the lagoon, found the zigzagging trail and walked among the reeds until they came to the clearing and the big old ugly green frog on the giant lily pad.
+“Well then let’s go,” Xala said; so they went to the river, found the zigzagging trail and walked among the dank reeds until they came to the clearing and the big old ugly green frog on the log.

 But she was intrigued by the eyes.
 There was something about those eyes.
 They looked almost human.